 - Repellents containing permethrins may be applied to clothing but not to skin.

-with a high concentration of ticks, DEET-containing repellents may need to be reapplied more frequently than for repelling mosquitoes.
-Follow the package label
+- In areas with a high concentration of ticks, DEET-containing repellents may need to be reapplied more frequently than for repelling mosquitoes.
+Follow the package label instructions carefully.

 - Promptly check yourself, others, and pets if exposed to tick areas.